 Our island-by-island list of the top sites we recommend visiting in Hawaii.
 We will provide you with additional info to help you with your own research

-There are more than 650 coffee farms of all sizes clustered along the ±20 miles of scenic roads on the Hualalai and Mauna Loa slopes.
-Many of these farms offer tours to the public, click here to view a web page describing various Kona Coffee tours that are available.
+There are more than 650 coffee plantations of all sizes clustered along the ±20 miles of scenic roads on the Hualalai and Mauna Loa slopes.
+Many of these plantations offer tours to the public, click here to view a web page describing various Coffee plantations tours that are available.

 Image Credit: This image is the property of HylgeriaK via Wikipedia Commons using the Creative Commons Attribution 4.0 license.
 All other images are the property of Just Traveling Thru, LLC unless otherwise noted.